AuburnSounds/Dplug/README.md

 # Dplug [![Build Status](https://travis-ci.org/AuburnSounds/dplug.png?branch=master)](https://travis-ci.org/AuburnSounds/dplug) <a href="https://code.dlang.org/packages/dplug" title="Go to dplug"><img src="https://img.shields.io/dub/v/dplug.svg" alt="Dub version"></a> <a href="https://code.dlang.org/packages/dplug" title="Go to dplug"><img src="https://img.shields.io/dub/dt/dplug.svg" alt="Dub downloads"></a>

-`Dplug` is a library for crafting native audio plugins as simply as possible.
+`Dplug` is a library for crafting audio plugins as simply as possible.

 ## Current features

 - Creating VST 2.4 plugins on Windows and Mac OS X, 32-bit and 64-bit
 - Creating Audio Unit v2 plugins for Mac OS X, 32-bit and 64-bit
-- Comes with a few music DSP algorithms
+- Comes with basic music DSP algorithms
-- Comes with a number of `tools` to make plugin creation faster (bundling, color correction, regression tests)
+- Comes with a number of `tools` to make plugin creation faster (bundling, color correction, regression tests, stress tests)
-- Graphics renderer inspired by PBR to keep installers small
+- Dplug is using Physically Based Rendering to keep installers small: http://www.auburnsounds.com/blog/2016-09-16_PBR-for-Audio-Software-Interfaces.html

 ![Example screenshot](https://www.auburnsounds.com/images/panagement.jpg)
 ![Example screenshot](https://www.auburnsounds.com/images/graillon.jpg "With a bit of work")

 ### Release notes

-- v4.x.y (in progress)
+- v4.x.y (work in progress)
   * macOS Sierra support fixed.
   * To allow that, the D runtime is now linked with but disabled.
 No GC, no TLS, no global ctor/dtor.
-  * does not rely on gfm:core anymore.
+  * Does not rely on external libraries anymore.
+Everything is self-contained in `dplug`.

 - v3.x.y (9th May 2016):
   * Audio Unit compatibility added, with both Cocoa and Carbon UI.
 What is still missing from AU: Audio Component API, sandboxing, v3.
 In other words it's on parity with IPlug but not JUCE.